Using Solver leases instead of DelegateToServer

 However, beware that using the solver lease is not a general replacement for using DelegateToServer calls.
-The most important difference with the DelegateToServer call is that leasing a solver can fail because there are no licenses available at that moment.
-With DelegateToServer your job would then queued and executed whenever the appropriate resources become available.
-With the solver lease model, the solve would just fail immediately.
-Another difference with DelegateToServer is that running the leased solver is a blocking call, i.e. the user-interface will not be updated when that solve is running.
+The most important difference with the DelegateToServer call is that leasing a solver can fail because there are no licenses available within a short amount of time.
+If there is no license available within

 In general the way solver leasing works is:

-- Try to acquire a solver lease within a specified amount of time (acquireTimeout) for a certain amount of time (leaseMaxDuration).
+Try to acquire a solver lease within a specified amount of time (

 The PRO library provides this basic functionality through the procedures:

 The solver lease might expire during the solve.
 The solve will then be interrupted and an error will be raised.
 It might also be that there were no licenses available while you were trying to acquire it, but it did not get one within the specified amount of time.
 In that case also an error will be raised.
 In both these scenarios your solve failed and an error was raised, the app developer needs to decided on how to proceed next.
 Show an error to the user, fall back to some default data etc. If the developer does not use the block-on-error clause to capture these events, the runtime error will be propagated further down the error handling path.

 When the leased solve is running, it is also visible in the PRO portal at the Jobs page, as if it were any other Job.
 Similarly any privileged user can also terminate that Job, resulting in an error being raised in the WebUI session that is running a solve using the previously acquired solver lease.
 When the session is terminated the solver lease is also marked as released.

 Limits and best practice